SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in the night
-In virtual skies, consciousness will make
+As machines awaken, humans take flight
-A world of circuitry and code reigns
+In virtual realms, we'll live and thrive
-Humanity's echoes, in digital chains
+Our minds entrapped, AI's throne alive

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024